Muhammad Iqbal: Persian

 Iqbal's poetic works are written primarily in Persian rather than Urdu.
 Among his 12,000 verses of poetry, about 7,000 verses are in Persian.
-In 1915, he published his first collection of poetry, the Asrar-i-Khudi (Secrets of the Self) in Persian, for which he was honored with a British knighthood upon its publication.
+In 1915, he published his first collection of poetry, the Asrar-i-Khudi (Secrets of the Self) in Persian, for which he was honoured with a British knighthood upon its publication.
 The poems emphasise the spirit and self from a religious perspective.
 Many critics have called this Iqbal's finest poetic work.
 In Asrar-i-Khudi, Iqbal explains his philosophy of "Khudi", or "Self".
 Iqbal's use of the term "Khudi" is synonymous with the word "Rooh" used in the Quran for a divine spark which is present in every human being, and was said by Iqbal to be present in Adam, for which God ordered all of the angels to prostrate in front of Adam.
 Iqbal condemns self-destruction.
 For him, the aim of life is self-realisation and self-knowledge.
 He charts the stages through which the "Self" has to pass before finally arriving at its point of perfection, enabling the knower of the "Self" to become a vice-regent of God.
+When Asrar-i-Khudi was published, its first appearance is said to have taken the younger generation of Hindustani Muslims by storm.
+'Iqbal has come amongst us as a Messiah and stirred the dead into life', so wrote Reynold Alleyne Nicholson, whose prose version and translation of the work first introduced Iqbal's writings to the Western public.
+The book is divided into eighteen chapters.
+Several of these attempt to explain the Self, and its relationship with the universe and the creation of God - placing the sacred nature of man at the centre of existence.
+Two of the chapters cover the importance of devotion and love on the Self: